Rehabilitation & Assistive Technology

 NeuroRehabilitation, an international, interdisciplinary, peer-reviewed journal, publishes manuscrip…read more...

 The Journal of Vestibular Research is a peer-reviewed journal that publishes experimental and observ…read more...

 Isokinetics and Exercise Science (IES) is an international journal devoted to the study of theoretic…read more...

-The Journal of Back and Musculoskeletal Rehabilitation is a journal whose main focus is to present r…read more...
+The Journal of Back and Musculoskeletal Rehabilitation focusses on presenting relevant information…read more...

 February 25, 2019 - Amsterdam, NL – Workers suffering from chronic pain takes an immense toll on both employees and employers.
 Whether the pain that individuals experience is physical or psychological, constant or intermittent, or caused by work conditions or brought to the job, its effect on their productivity and wellbeing is a huge problem.
 Not surprisingly, work and pain are the subjects of a growing body of research, as technological advances transform healthcare at the same time as they created new challenges.

 May 15, 2018 - Global experts on pediatric brain injury report on the significant challenges, key issues, and proposed solutions to support children and youth when they transition to school in this special issue of NeuroRehabilitation